More Than Home Building: Understanding New Story’s Success

 In 2018, New Story partnered with ICON, a construction technologies company, to print a 3D home in Austin that became a tangible proof-of-concept for a 50-home community in Tabasco, Mexico.
 ICON’s Vulcan II printer can print 3D homes in less than 24 hours, using a cement-based mix called Lavacrete and producing zero waste for a faster, more sustainable process than traditional home building.
 Other innovations besides 3D printing include EcoBlocks and Cool Roofs, which will feature as part of New Story’s Innovation Village of 500 homes in Nacajuca, Mexico.

-Lopes recognizes that the willingness to experiment and try new things “is risky and plenty of things won’t work as expected” and that some organizations fear “failure or setbacks.”
-Yet, a spirit of innovation and creativity is crucial for solving constantly-changing issues.
+Lopes recognizes that the willingness to experiment and try new things comes with risks, and that not everything will work as expected.
+And some organizations will fear these failures and setbacks.
+However, a spirit of innovation and creativity is crucial for solving constantly-changing issues.
 For this reason, among many others, Fast Company recognized New Story as one of the “Most Innovative Companies” in the nonprofit sector in 2017 and 2019 as well as the architectural sector in 2020.

 Sharing Best Practices